PSAT — Everything You Need to Know

 What is considered a good PSAT Score for the NMSQT?

-Technically speaking, your scaled PSAT score does not determine whether you qualify for the National Merit Scholarship.
-The National Merit Scholarship Corporation (the organization that gives out the scholarship) converts all PSAT scores into a “Selection Index Score,” which is scored between a minimum of 48 and a maximum of 228.
+Technically speaking, your PSAT score does not determine whether you qualify for the National Merit Scholarship.
+The National Merit Scholarship Corporation (the organization that gives out the scholarship) converts all PSAT scores into a “Selection Index Score,” as explained above, which is scored between a minimum of 48 and a maximum of 228.
 This is the score that is used to determine who qualifies for the scholarship.

 Cutoff scores vary by year based on the difficulty of the test.